PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 passed, and targeted static checks passed.
 Runtime behavior and all public/ dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That pair is now implemented in `passes/duplicate_quantized_prelu_orchestration.py` with a frozen ModelIR/layout/diagnostics context, two canonical stable IDs, and direct owner imports.
+The required transpose option remains a per-invocation argument, both Boolean values preserve the same owner order, and every builder creates one fresh `ModelIRPassStateScope` shared by both immutable invocations.
+The historical helper remains the same keyword-only suffix callback with unchanged option forwarding and stable neighbors.
+Independent direct uses of both cleanup runners remain untouched.
+Architecture accounting preserves total owner multiplicity, and the efficiency fixture executes the explicit phase while retaining one graph-index build.
+The 258-test focused/architecture set, 30 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import- blocked tests pass.
+No public API, artifact, dependency, option semantics, runtime order, callback identity, scope-sharing behavior, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.